Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 To read more about HSV and RGB thresholding see [OpenCV's official documentation](https://docs.opencv.org/3.4/da/d97/tutorial_threshold_inRange.html).

 ### Yolo-OpenCV Object Detection
 Evantually we decided to implement a simple DNN for static ball detection.
-While our final goal is prediction of a moving target, we require this to be able to demo our camera-launcher calibration, and to be able to give an estimation of its error./
+While our final goal is prediction of a moving target, we require this to be able to demo our camera-launcher calibration, and to be able to give an estimation of its error.

 YOLO is an open source model for object detection.
 It is extermly easy to use and has very impressive performace.\
 We are using *YOLOv8*, for compatability and reliability.